 THEREFORE WE RECOMMEND A MULTIPLYING FACTOR OF 1/0.24=4.17 WHEN THE NEUTRAL DENSITY FILTER IS USED IN COMBINATION WITH THE STANDARD PRO TO MEASURE ILLUMINANCE LEVELS.

-Section 2: Measurements of colour temperature, TM30 parameters and other colorimetric parameters with and without the neutral density filter.
+Section 2: Measurements of color temperature, TM30 parameters and other colorimetric parameters with and without the neutral density filter.

 The High Lux unit had issues with data filtering and ripples were observed on the measured spectrum.
 Conversely, the spectrum measured by the Standard Pro is ripple free.
 Since, the TM30 and CRI values are directly calculated from the measured spectrum, it was not possible to compare the spectrum measured by the High Lux model with the spectrum measured by Standard Pro in combination with the neutral density filter for high intensity sources.
 This would produce big differences in TM30 and CRI values.
 The methodology was to use the Standard Pro with and without the filter to measure the spectrum and compare TM30 and colour temperature values.
 Although the Standard Pro has not been calibrated to measure illuminances above 50,000 lux, it can still measure the spectral profile correctly from sources with illuminances higher than 50,000 lux.